You Need to Stop Making These 40 Health Mistakes After 40

 Cut Out Empty Calories Once and For All

 One of the biggest changes we experience in our 30s and 40s is how our body uses and processes calories.
 The ever-feared slowing of the metabolism is actually somewhat of a reality.
-“Focus on cutting out empty calories, because they add up quickly and don't leave you feeling full.
-Avoid wasting your nutrient needs on empty calories items like chips, soft drinks, and latte syrups,” says Jessica Crandall, a Denver-based RD, Certified Diabetes Educator, and National Spokesperson for the Academy of Nutrition and Dietetics.
+"Focus on cutting out empty calories, because they add up quickly and don't leave you feeling full.
+Avoid wasting your nutrient needs on empty calories items like chips, soft drinks, and latte syrups," says Jessica Crandall, a Denver-based RD, Certified Diabetes Educator, and National Spokesperson for the Academy of Nutrition and Dietetics.
 And for other foods to avoid, see the 100 Unhealthiest Foods On the Planet.

 Eat Breakfast Within One Hour of Rising